Published on August 10, 2022 (over 2 years ago)

 • Click Next to continue with setup.

-• Reload your policies to see your newly created policy appear.
+• Reload your policies to ensure your newly created policy will appear.

-• Select the checkbox to apply the Policy to the new Role.
+• Select the checkbox next to your newly created Policy to apply the Policy to the new Role.

 • Click the Next button to proceed.